Google AdWords vs Facebook Ads, what a buzz in the PPC marketing world.

 This is one of the major ways Facebook make their money on the platform.
 Other ways include things like a third-party advertisement, app integration, API request, etc.

-Just like Google AdWords, it is also a part of PPC marketing.
+Just like Google AdWords, it is also a part of PPC advertising.

 To advertise on Facebook, you simply need your Facebook account and for effective ad features, you need to have your Facebook business or fan page created.